Forepine/stackly-docs/docs/url-shortener.md

 ### 2. 🏷️ Add Title
 **Required**

-Give your shortened link a memorable title to help you identify it later in your dashboard.
+Give your shortened link a memorable title or leave it blank to auto-generate a title based on the URL to help you identify it later in your dashboard.

 **Example:**
 ```